BrycensRanch/SnapX/Progress.md

 - [ ] Create bindings for `go-keyring` so we're not storing API Credentials in plain text on the filesystem.
 It's also cross-platform.
 That way, if need be, porting this to every major OS should be less cumbersome.
 - [ ] Learn Rust and a hint of C++ to use XCap and other cross-platform screen capture libraries.
 (This will make the port take much longer)
 - [ ] Rust interop bindings
+- [x] Cry myself to sleep after a long refactor and the builds still not passing despite thousands and thousands of lines of dead code

 ## Studying ShareX's behavior on Windows 11 24H2